Research has shown that self-administered acupressure can relieve the symptoms of back pain.

-A study conducted by professors at Michigan Medicine, looked at 67 people struggling with chronic low back pain.
+A study conducted by professors at Michigan Medicine, focused on 67 people struggling with chronic low back pain.[1]

 Throughout the trial, acupressure was compared with usual forms of treatment, including pain relief medication.